charliedao-eth/DeepFreeze/README.md

 How much would you pay to remove 1 ETH from circulating supply for 1 year?

 Deep Freeze is a tokenized patience protocol that enables being paid by the market to explicitly *do nothing* with an asset.
 No yield farming, no lending, no staking.
 Be paid to do nothing, and thus keep ETH out of circulation.
-This enables _implicit_ yield for raw ETH held in cold storage.
+This enables _intrinsic_ yield for raw ETH held in cold storage.

 ## Links